Gonzo (Muppet): Character

 Gonzo is not a puppet version of a human or a recognizable animal.
-He has an unusual, non-animal-like appearance, which includes purple-blue fur, purple feathers on his head, bug-eyes, and a long, hooked nose, referred to as a "beak".
+He has an unusual appearance, which includes purple-blue fur, purple feathers on his head, bug-eyes, and a long, hooked nose, referred to as a "beak".
 In The Muppet Show and The Muppet Movie, he performed as a performance artist, stunt double and daredevil under the name "The Great Gonzo" (or "Gonzo the Great").

 Gonzo is good friends with all of the Muppets, but performed a double act with Rizzo the Rat since The Muppet Christmas Carol.
 Gonzo has a long-standing romantic relationship with Camilla the Chicken, whom he first courted in a 1979 episode of The Muppet Show guest starring Leslie Uggams, and directed Camilla and the other chickens in 2008 YouTube videos.

 Species

 A running gag related to Gonzo is that it is unknown what species he is.
 Gonzo's self-identity is a "whatever".
-In The Muppet Movie, Kermit, while conversing with his inner self, says "And a thing, whatever Gonzo is.
-He's a little like a turkey", to which his inner self replies "but not much".
+In The Muppet Movie, Kermit, while conversing with his inner self, refers to Gonzo as "a little like a turkey".
 In the film The Great Muppet Caper, Gonzo is shipped to England in a crate labeled "Whatever" (while Kermit the Frog and Fozzie Bear are respectively labeled "Frog" and "Bear").
-Not long afterward, the three land in a pond in front of Robert Morley, who ponders if it's raining cats and dogs, but Kermit and Fozzie respectively reply, "Actually, we're bears and frogs", with Gonzo adding, "And Gonzos."
+Not long afterward, the three land in a pond in front of Robert Morley, who ponders if it is raining cats and dogs, but Kermit and Fozzie respectively reply, "Actually, we're bears and frogs", with Gonzo adding, "And Gonzos."
 In A Muppet Family Christmas, when Gonzo states to the Christmas Turkey that Camilla is his girlfriend, the Christmas Turkey says "You're not even a bird!"
 In the Muppet Treasure Island CD-ROM Game, Gonzo and Rizzo the Rat land in a bucket of molasses, following the dialogue of a carriage driver saying "It's raining rats and... whatevers".
 In The Muppets' Wizard of Oz, Gonzo played a Tin Man-ish character primarily known as the "Tin Thing".
 In Jim Henson's Muppet Babies, Gonzo (voiced by Russi Taylor) is simply referred to, most often by Baby Piggy, as a "weirdo" or "blue weirdo".

 In Muppets from Space, Gonzo has a starring role.
 In the film, he is shown to be an alien, and his alien family tracks him down with the intention of welcoming him back into his long-lost community; before their departure, they ask him to return to space with them.
 Gonzo says goodbye to the Muppets, but soon realizes that he would be abandoning the friends who have been like his family all along, prompting him to decline the aliens' offer.